grafana/metrictank/docs/data-knobs.md

 # data knobs

+See [the example config](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) for an overview and basic explanation of what the config values are.
+Some of the values related to chunking and compression are a bit harder to tune, so this article will explain in more detail.

 ## compression tips

 * values that never - or infrequently - change compress extremely well, so are very cheap to track and store.